hackclub/winter/devramsean0.md

 9. deploy (day 8)
 10. possibly build more (day 8 - 10)
 ## Budget
-I do not have a price for the PCB so i have not listed it here!
 | Product         | Supplier/Link                                                     | Cost   |
 | --------------- | ----------------------------------------------------------------- | ------ |
 | Jumper Jerky    | https://shop.pimoroni.com/products/jumper-jerky?variant=304798331 | $3.05  |